The Dangers of Binge Drinking

 Why is Binge Drinking Dangerous?

-- Greater risk of developing certain types of cancer that affect the digestive system, liver, and breast.
+- Certain types of cancer that affect the digestive system, liver, and breast.

-- Increased risk of chronic health conditions affecting the cardiovascular system, such as high blood pressure, heart problems, liver conditions, and stroke.
+- Heart problems, such as high blood pressure, heart disease, and stroke.

-- Potential risk of inflammation of the brain, pancreas (pancreatitis), or stomach (gastritis).
+- Inflammation (swelling) of the brain, pancreas (pancreatitis), or stomach (gastritis).

-Binge drinking can affect more than your physical and mental health.
-It can have consequences in all areas of your life by causing you to do things you wouldn’t normally do.
-Some of the potential effects on your day-to-day life include:3,7,8
+Over time, excessive alcohol use can affect more than your physical and mental health.
+Alcohol impairs judgment and self-control and can cause problems in all areas of your life.
+Some of the potential effects on your day-to-day life include:3,5,7,10,11

 - Increasing aggression, which may lead to fighting or domestic violence.
 These issues can lead to legal problems.

 - Issues with memory and information processing.
-Hangovers can interfere with your performance at school, potentially leading to poor grades and attendance, or at work, jeopardizing your ability to keep your job.
+This can interfere with your performance at school, potentially leading to poor grades and attendance, or at work, harming your ability to keep your job.

 - Drinking can create problems in your relationships.
 Since alcohol impairs judgment, things you say or do while under the influence may be upsetting or offensive to friends or family members.
 Avoiding friends and loved ones can also create tension.
 Additionally, becoming belligerent or aggressive while intoxicated can push family members or friends away.